Which type of health insurance plans are available in India? What should you be choosing? Learn all about the various types of health insurance plans.

 This revolution in the health insurance market is brought about by the increased need for a health insurance cover.
 The rising cost of medical treatments, inflation and the increased incidence of diseases in today’s age have made health insurance a compulsory requirement for every individual.
 While earlier people in their mid-30s or early 40s bought a health plan, today, young adults in their mid-20s are buying a health plan for covering against huge hospital bills.
 A health insurance plan covers against hospitalization expenses by meeting your hospital bills.
 With a host of different plans available, understanding the types of health plans becomes difficult.
 To simplify, we can say that health plans are divided into two broad categories, each of which also has sub-categories.
 Let us take a look –

 The word ‘indemnity’ means compensation for losses or damages.
 In case of insurance, the word defines the intention of the insurer to put the policyholder in the same financial position as he was prior to incurring the loss.
-Indemnity health plans compensate the policyholder by reimbursing the actual hospitalization costs incurred by him subject to a maximum of the chosen Sum Assured.
+Indemnity health plans compensate the policyholder by reimbursing the actual hospitalization costs incurred by him subject to a maximum of the chosen Sum Insured.
 For instance, if a policyholder buys a plan of Rs.
 1 lakh and faces a bill of Rs.
-85,000, only the actual cost of Rs.
-The company will pay up to Rs.
+85,000.
+The company will pay only the actual cost up to Rs.
 85,000 as claim.
 On the other hand, if the bill would have amounted to Rs.
 1.25 lakhs, Rs.
 1 lakh would have been the maximum compensation and Rs.
 25,000 would have to be paid by the policyholder himself.
 Indemnity plans are again of three types which are -

 • Mediclaim Plans